openstack-attic/identity-api/openstack-identity-api/v3/src/markdown/identity-api-v3-os-kds-ext.md

     Base64encode(HMAC(SigningKey, ResponseMetadata + GroupKey))

-The key used for the signature is the requestor's long term key.
-The requestor should verify the signature upon receipt of the response before accessing any data contained in the response metadata or the group key.
-Failure to verify the signature leaves the requestor open to using data that was not actually issued by the KDS.
+The key used for the signature is the requester's long term key.
+The requester should verify the signature upon receipt of the response before accessing any data contained in the response metadata or the group key.
+Failure to verify the signature leaves the requester open to using data that was not actually issued by the KDS.